Using table stats hint to force a direct path read but with a rownum predicate surprise

 Manipulating table statistics for the statement period

 On my blog post "Who makes the decisions?
 I thought it was Optimizer", I used parallel hint to force a direct path read.
-This time i will try to make use of table_stats hint to force a direct path read.
+This time I will try to make use of table_stats hint to force a direct path read.
 There is not much documentation about the usage of this hint.
-Roger Macnicol blog post ( Correct syntax for the table_stats hint ) offers up some useful information about it.
+Roger Macnicol's blog post (Correct syntax for the table_stats hint ) offers up some useful information about it.

-These are the variables play role in direct path read decision.
+These are the variables that play a role in direct path read decision.

 MTT stands for medium table threshold = _small_table_threshold * 5 = 77516 * 5 = 387580